LeandroBerlin/webpack4-boilerplate/README.md

 #### Deploy to Github Pages

-To deploy your code to **Github Pages**: it create a 'gh-pages' branch and serve the production bundle
+Deploy your code to **Github Pages**: this script creates a 'gh-pages' branch and serve the production bundle to this branch (ie. [https://leandrodci.github.io/webpack4-boilerplate/](https://leandrodci.github.io/webpack4-boilerplate/))

 ```
 npm deploy